 Some examples to give you an idea of the inevitability of the undoing of any progress made:

 - The Glass-Steagal Act, which was passed following the Great Depression to prevent that horror from ever happening again – well that was undone 60 years later due bank lobbying during the Clinton administration, and the result of that was the 2008 Market Crash.

-- In 1973 Nixon allowed the Health Care industry to be for profit.
+- In 1973 Nixon allowed the Health Care industry to be for profit which has created the healthcare crisis we are facing now.
 Prior to that it was a non-profit industry.